-

 2. Operate Under a PT PMA (Foreign-Owned Company)

-- Asset Control: You hold exclusive property rights (HGB or Hak Sewa) under a corporate name.
-This ensures your investment is recognized and protected by the state.
+- Asset Control: You hold exclusive property rights (HGB or Hak Sewa) under a corporate name, protected by the state.

-- Legal Revenue Streams: You can officially receive, report, and transfer rental income to your home country without legal friction.
+- Legal Revenue Streams: You can receive, report, and transfer rental income internationally without legal friction.

-- Tax Efficiency: You can deduct business expenses like villa maintenance, marketing, and staff salaries from your company’s taxable income.
+- Tax Efficiency: You can deduct business expenses (maintenance, marketing, and staffing costs) from your taxable income.

-- Residency Benefits: As a director or shareholder, you qualify for an investor KITAS, allowing you to live in Bali and oversee your operations personally.
+- Residency Benefits: As a director or shareholder, you qualify for an investor KITAS to live in Bali and manage operations directly.

 3. Secure All the Mandatory Permits and Licenses